louisdeck/shampoosk/README.md

 # shampoosk

-reverse engineering / binary exploitation stuff
+will add txt in the future.. (reverse engineering / binary exploitation)